 Open Floor Plans

-All of the homes have good visual connection between the living room, dining room, and kitchen creating a spacious feel in efficient space.
+All of the homes have good visual connection between the living room, dining room, and kitchen creating a spacious feel in efficient, flexible space.

 Large and Attractive Front Porches